-The result was that 480 people ended up attending live (a 36% attendance rate) which is a pretty darn good turnout by industry standards.
+The combination of all of these strategies resulted in 480 people attending live (a 36% attendance rate) which is a pretty darn good turnout by industry standards.
 The typical turnout is anywhere between 16-35% depending on the quality of traffic.

 Getting people to attend turned out to be the easy part.
 The hard part was preparing the actual presentation.
 By the 1000th signup, I started totally stressing out about how to structure my workshop.